wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 images: []
 ---

-[Write a decent intro]
+I recently had to run load testing for an API that fetches data from postgres.
+I was monitoring Postgres when running the first test, and I noticed that thousands of connections were being opened, which caused some errors in postgres such as "no more connections allowed" or "out of shared memory".

+Clearly the database was not prepared for the load.

+So I started looking for some ways to better control the load.
+I knew that I could increase the number of connections as well as vertically scale the database, but this solution was only good if you have a predictable load that you can adjust your database for.
+It doesn't solve the problem in situations like my load test test, where the database is hit unexpectedly with a high load of requests.

+I needed something to efficiently handle connections to the database as well as graceful handling of unexpected load to avoid runtime errors.

+I came across connection pooling: a method for efficiently re-using database connections.

+Although connection pooling didn't originally answer my question into controlling concurrent database load, I quickly realised I could leverage its efficient connection management system to better control access to the database.
+As soon as I started using it my runtime errors started going away.

+In this blog post I go into detail of connection pooling.
+More specifically I look at pgbouncer, a connection pooling service for Postgres.

+This post is packed with examples and step by step guides.
+Enjoy!

 ## What is connection Pooling?
 Open a connection.
 Run the queries.
 Close the connection.
 Repeat.
-This is the process a client goes through to run a query in a database.
+This is the process a client goes through to run a queries in a database.

 Rather than opening and closing a connection every time a new client connects, connection pooling helps by keeping a number of connections always open (a pool of connections) and re-assigning them acrcoss clients.